Chicago Premises Liability Attorney

 Contrary to widely held belief, the injured person is not automatically entitled to compensation for their injuries.
 The law in Illinois states that an injured person must prove several facts about the premises and the injuries before damages may be awarded.

-Premises Liability Claims in Illinois
+Premises Liability Claims in Chicago

 If you or a loved one are injured on someone else’s property, there are a few issues to focus on in order to prove the property owner’s negligence.
 These issues include: